SummerCash/go-summercash/README.md

 # SummerCash

-Go implementation of the SummerTech digital currency
+Go implementation of the SummerCash node

 ## Usage